 However, more than 20 percent of flood claims actually come from properties that lie outside of high-risk flood zones, according to FEMA.

-With the recent devastation of Harvey and Irma came the revelation that people in Florida and Texas, particularly Houston, aren't adequately covered against flood damage.
+With the recent devastation of Harvey and Irma in 2017 came the revelation that people in Florida and Texas, particularly Houston, aren't adequately covered against flood damage.

 According to a 2016 poll from the Insurance Information Institute, 12 percent of American homeowners had a primary flood insurance policy, which was a slight drop from 14 percent in 2015.

 "What we tend to see is ‘out of sight, out of mind'," said Lisa Lindsay, executive director with the Private Risk Management Association (PRMA).

 "If we don't have active hurricane flooding, even though there are a lot of flood events that occur with regularity, people don't tend to think about purchasing insurance or doing something to help mitigate the chances of loss," Lindsay said.

 Florida has undergone a steep decline in flood insurance policies since 2012, even in areas more likely to flood due to potentially devastating storm surge, according to the Associated Press.

 Though Florida property owners still make up the bulk of federal flood insurance policies in the United States, the AP found that the state's overall flood insurance rate for homes in flood-prone areas is at only 41 percent.